DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Implementary Details

 \subsection{Class-to-Image Generation}

-This subsection describes the more implementation details for class-to-image generation.
+For class-to-image generation experiments on ImageNet, we first train the model at a 256$\times$256 resolution for 320 epochs.
+Subsequently, we fine-tune the model for additional 20 epochs at a 512$\times$512 resolution.
+During inference, we use 100 Euler steps with CFG~\cite{cfg} and guidance interval~\cite{interval_guidance}.
+Inference latency is measured on a single A800 GPU.
 The batch size and learning rate follow the default settings previously described.
 We use a global batch size of 256 and the AdamW optimizer with a constant learning rate of 1e-4.
 We set the CFG scale to 3.2 for the $256\times256$ resolution (320 epochs) and 5.0 for the $512\times512$ resolution (340 epochs).
 The CFG scale is set to 3.0 for the model of 800 epochs at a $256\times256$ resolution.
 The guidance interval~\cite{interval_guidance} is set to 0.1 following previous work~\cite{wang2025pixnerd}.